HernanUrban/urban-ms-ecosystem/README.md

 ```
 Note: We've created our own user.
 We can generate a token with the credentials.

-3. Genereate a token to hit a secure resource
+3. Create a token to hit a secure resource
 ``$ curl -u trusted-app:secret -X POST http://localhost:8080/api/auth/oauth/token -d username=hurban -d password=test123 -d grant_type=password``

 Response: